TheDinosour/Chris_BlueStampPortfolio/index.md

 <!--Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!
 -->
 ## Project Description
 My project is smart glasses.
 Smart glasses have a screen in one of the lenses that displays the time, date, temperature, notifications, and anything else I want to display.
 The smart glasses also can take pictures or videos with a hidden camera, then use bluetooth to connect to my phone and save the pictures/videos.
-This secretive gadget will also be able to play music and take sound inputs.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|